 Perhaps God will call me to resume ministry work at a future date.

-These pages will eventually be updated.
-I know one of my "back burner" assignments from God is to go through all my old sermons and extract what is useful into these pages and the concept pages.
+These concept and parashot pages will eventually be updated.
+I know one of my "back burner" assignments from God is to go through all my old sermons and extract what is useful.

 The Chabad calendar is a good resource to learn how the weekly portions are assigned to this calendar year.

-Scripture classifies holidays in two ways.
-A holiday may be a moad (appointed time).
+Scripture classifies holy days in two ways.
+A holy day may be a moad (appointed time).
 If a moad, it may also be a chag (pilgrimage festival).